Famous Birthdays·February 29·Jimmy Dorsey

 Biography

-Jimmy Dorsey lived and breathed music from childhood in Pennsylvania coal country, mastering the clarinet and alto saxophone with a fluid, precise technique that favored melody over flash.
-He and his younger brother Tommy formed a volatile but brilliant partnership, leading the famous Dorsey Brothers Orchestra until a legendary on-stage spat in 1935 sent them to separate corners.
-Jimmy took over the band and carved out a distinct identity: where Tommy’s group was driving and rhythmic, Jimmy’s was polished, tuneful, and radio-friendly.
-With vocalists like Bob Eberly and Helen O’Connell, his orchestra produced a string of massive hits like “Amapola” and “Green Eyes” that defined the 'sweet' side of swing.
-The 1940s saw him reach enormous popularity, though changing tastes in the post-war years challenged his style.
-A brief, sentimental reunion with Tommy in the 1950s produced a hit TV show and recordings, but their story ended with Tommy's sudden death, which hit Jimmy hard.
-He was a musician’s musician, whose clean, singing saxophone lines provided a smoother, but no less essential, soundtrack to the big band years.
+Jimmy Dorsey mastered the clarinet and alto saxophone with fluid, precise technique favoring melody over flash.
+Born in Pennsylvania coal country, he and his brother Tommy led the Dorsey Brothers Orchestra until a 1935 on-stage spat sent them separate ways.
+Jimmy's band became polished, tuneful, and radio-friendly.
+With vocalists Bob Eberly and Helen O'Connell, his orchestra produced hits like 'Amapola' and 'Green Eyes' that defined the 'sweet' side of swing.
+In the 1940s he reached enormous popularity.
+A brief reunion with Tommy in the 1950s produced a hit TV show.
+He died in 1957.

 The Greatest Generation